 PP is NOT payable to a partnered person while they are serving:

-- a non-payment period for NSA, YA or Austudy, or
+- a non-payment period for JSP, YA or Austudy, or

 - an employment related exclusion period.